EGI-Federation/documentation/content/en/providers/cloud-compute/_index.md

 This documentation covers how to join the EGI Cloud federation (also known as Federated Cloud or FedCloud) as a provider.
-If you are interested in joining please first contact EGI Operations team at [support@egi.eu](mailto:support@egi.eu), expressing interest and providing few details about:
+If you are interested in joining please first contact EGI at [support@egi.eu](mailto:support@egi.eu), expressing interest and providing few details about:

 - the projects you may be involved in as a cloud provider
 - the user communities you want to support (i.e.